Design a Portfolio Kanban Board

 - The policies are short, readable, and can be used as checklists.

-Eric Willeke, agile coach at Rally, recommends that you attempt to capture your existing policies first, and only commit to the ones that you actually do now.
+Eric Willeke, agile coach at CA Agile Central, recommends that you attempt to capture your existing policies first, and only commit to the ones that you actually do now.

 You may not get the policies (or the columns) correct on the first try.
 A Kanban board is a living system that changes as you learn about what is working and where your bottlenecks are.

 Does policy length really matter?

 Up to ten simple bullet points per column are reasonable, but as soon as you have greater than five items, you reduce the odds people will understand the policy.
 At CA Agile Central, we experimented with a variety of policy lengths.
 At one point, policies lived in a spreadsheet that defined activities for different groups in each column—up to 15 or 20 activities.
 The result?
 Everyone ignored the policies and just moved items forward without discipline.
 A simple, brief checklist visible on the board is much easier to work with and much more likely to be followed.